ObsidianBox/Obsidian/README.md

   2. Click the green + button and select **Application**.
   3. Set the name as `Obsidian (Client)` and apply the information for Client below.
   4. Repeat step 2 and set the name as `Obsidian (Server)` and apply the information for Server below.
+  4a.
+When launching the server for the first time, it will shutdown by itself.
+You will need to modify the server.properties to set onlinemode=false and modify the eula.txt to set eula=true (this means you agree to the Mojang EULA, if you do not wish to do this then you cannot run the server).

 __Client__